 The chart below shows the mix of claims by age cohort over time.
-Again, it is observed that most of the claimants are in excess of 70 years of age, with a broadly equal mix between 70-80 and 80+ age cohorts.
+Again, it is observed that most of the claimants are in excess of 70 years of age.

 Figure 4.10: Number of mesothelioma cross claims by age of claimant